raphiz/my-arch-setup/INSTALL.md

 pacman -S terminus-font
 setfont ter-u32b

+# Optional: Wipe your disk
+cryptsetup open --type plain -d /dev/urandom /dev/DISKNAME to_be_wiped
+dd bs=4M if=/dev/zero of=/dev/mapper/to_be_wiped status=progress
+cryptsetup close to_be_wiped

 # Mount the installation data, eg. using a USB device:
 mkdir /tmp/installation
 mount /dev/sdXY /tmp/installation